kcelebi/riscv-assembler/README.md

 `cnv.convert("simple.s")`

 Any empty files, fully commented files, or files without `.s` extension will not be accepted.
 The function creates a directory by truncating the extension of the file along with two subdirectories called `bin` and `txt` for the respective output files (for `simple.s` the directory would be `simple`).
+Output files will be stored there for usage and/or printed to console.

 ## Instruction Format Functions

 This package also offers instruction format-specific functions for individual lines of assembly.
 The instruction types supported are R, I, S, SB, U, and UJ.
+The outputs to these are written to text or binary files or printed to console, depending on how the constructor was initialized.
+For the below examples, they are being outputted to binary files.

 ### R_type